No one can come to me unless the Father who sent me draws him; and I will raise him up on the last day.

 Every believer has a story to tell about their redemption.
 Some are inspirational and emotional.
-Believe it or not some are even funny.
-But it’s the realism that makes those truthful stories relatable and memorable.
+Believe it or not some have a comical side to them.
+But even those have a very serious theme.
+The need for grace.

 I love to have the opportunity to tell others about Jesus.
 As believers, it is so important to share our story of redemption.